yashrb24/popl-project/README.md

 ### 1. Problem Statement:

 - **Original Statement:**
-  - Porting operating system code from C/C++ to Rust is a growing trend in systems programming, due to how Rust offers Memory Safety and Concurrency Safety.
-Our objective is to employ formal verification methods, including model checking and symbolic execution, to rigorously assess and make claims about specific memory safety properties of a C/C++ codebase that has been ported to Rust.
+  - Porting operating system code from C/C++ to Rust is a growing trend in systems programming due to how Rust offers Memory and Concurrency Safety.
+We aim to employ formal verification methods, including model checking and symbolic execution, to rigorously assess and make claims about specific memory safety properties of a C/C++ codebase that has been ported to Rust.

 - **POPL Angle:**
+  - **Integration of the best aspects of the two programming languages**: Here, we are integrating C++ and Rust to improve the performance and reliability of our code.
-  - The Principles of Programming Languages angle is in exploring different program paths without concrete inputs.
-This is a common challenge in software testing.
-Using formal verification techniques we verified code with different programming language concepts like:
+  - **Exploring different program paths without concrete inputs**: This is a common challenge in software testing.
+Using formal verification techniques, we verified code with different programming language concepts like:
-    - Memory Safety: Rust prevents memory-related errors like null pointer dereferences and buffer overflows through its ownership system.
+    - Memory Safety: Rust prevents memory-related errors like null pointer dereferences, and buffer overflows through its ownership system.
-    - Ownership and Borrowing: Rust's ownership system ensures exclusive ownership of data, preventing data races, while borrowing allows safe temporary access.
+    - Ownership and Borrowing: Rust's ownership system ensures exclusive data ownership, preventing data races, while borrowing allows safe temporary access.
     - Zero-Cost Abstractions: Rust allows expressive high-level abstractions without sacrificing runtime performance.
     - Type System and Static Typing: Rust's strong type system catches errors at compile time, improving code reliability.

 - **Previous Solutions:**
-  - Symbolic execution and testing tools like KLEE are well-established in the field of formal verification, but they have rarely been used to verify hybrid Rust and C/C++ codebases. //TODO: Add prev literature
+  - Symbolic execution and testing tools like KLEE are well-established in formal verification, but they have rarely been used to verify hybrid Rust and C/C++ codebases
+  - Some papers which discuss similar problems can be found [here](https://dl.acm.org/doi/abs/10.1145/1629575.1629596) and [here](https://accelconf.web.cern.ch/icalepcs2019/papers/wecpr02.pdf)

 - **Differences in Your Solution:**
   - The unique aspect here is the application of symbolic execution to hybrid Rust and C/C++ code snippets involving memory operations in the heap and in global uninitialized data space.